Nongfu Spring: History

 Sponsorship of major sports has become a feature of Nongfu Spring's marketing, and in 2019 Nongfu Spring signed a two-year deal with the International Swimming Federation (FINA) as partner for FINA major events in 2020 and 2021.

 Nongfu Spring has diversified its product base to include coffee and tea beverages, fruit products, yogurt and rice.

 The company announced its revenue and net profit decreased in the three months ending March 31, 2020, compared to the same three-month period in 2019 due to the COVID-19 pandemic.
 Mainland production plants, closed during the Chinese New Year holiday, were returned to normal operation.

 In September 2020, Nongfu Spring raised approximately US$1bn by pricing its IPO at the HKD21.50/share, at the top-end of its IPO range.

+Nashua property purchase

+National security concerns have been raised about Nongfu Spring's purchase of property in Nashua, New Hampshire given the property's proximity to military bases and critical infrastructure.

+Public record unveiled in 2025 showed Nongfu bought a commercial property in Nashua, New Hampshire valued at US$15 million for US$67 million.
+A NewsNation report said the property is located next to infrastructure belonging to a water utility company in the state and is close to the city's airport, several defense centers and a Federal Aviation Administration control center.
+The purchase has drawn opposition from Republican State Senator Kevin Avard (whose district includes part of Nashua) and Republican activist Lily Tang Williams, and prompted Republican State Senator Regina Birdsell to introduce legislation that would ban buyers from China from purchasing property in the state.

 Products

 Nongfu Spring's first packaged drinking water product was launched in 1997.
 The company ceased to remove natural minerals from its bottled water in 1999 and marketed its water products as natural water.
 Nongfu Spring now offers a full range of water products from its 10 natural water sources across China.
 It is currently finalizing purchase of its first overseas water source and production facility, Otakiri Springs, in New Zealand.